The biology of narcissism and the case for research

 evolution of the urgency variable

-The game-changing significance of this perception data-stream processing is that, because it is evaluating the temporal imminence of the threat, the creature is now triggering escape contingent upon the urgency of action.
-The prototype of what we describe as “motivation” has effectively come into being in the form of a data-stream-derived variable: urgency.
+The game-changing significance of this perception/time data-stream processing is that, because it is evaluating the temporal imminence of the threat, the creature is now triggering escape contingent upon the urgency of action.
+The prototype of what we describe as ‘motivation’ has effectively come into being in the form of a data-stream-derived variable: urgency.
 There may be no trace of it in the fossil record but this facility to initiate and regulate locomotion in response to the urgency of action can only have conferred a major step change in survival advantage both in terms of escape outcomes and in terms of conservation of energy.
+It is, I think, also a major ommission in orthodox accounts of the evolution of action.

-In short, I believe I am on solid ground in proposing that the progenitor of animal “motivation” and consciousness was this facility to calculate and be responsive to the urgency of action.
+In short, I believe I am on solid ground in proposing that the progenitor of animal motivation and consciousness was this facility to calculate and be continually responsive to the varying urgency of action.

-Evolution rarely just casts something away if it’s still doing its job well; it builds upon it, integrates it with new structures, finds new uses for it.
-Conscious agency requires that effort be quantified globally – a level of baseline motivation is typically sustained over an extended, complex series of actions.
-The probability, throughout our subsequent evolution, of the persistence of that single variable, urgency, globally moderating effort and awareness, is far from being an untenable inference.
+Evolution rarely just casts something away if it is still doing its job well; it builds upon it, integrates it with new structures, finds new uses for it.
+Conscious agency requires that effort be quantified globally – a level of baseline motivation is typically sustained over an extended, complex series of instrumental motivations and actions.
+The probability, throughout our subsequent evolution, of the persistence of that single variable, urgency, continually (in consciousness) and globally moderating effort and awareness, is far from being an untenable inference.

-Human motivation, the urge to act, is sometimes described subjectively as having an “intensity” but, programmatically, neurologically, it is, I submit, the ongoing calculation of the urgency of action that regulates effort globally.
-Obviously, many tasks involve cognitive, conscious control over effort but, upstream of that, as Jim Taylor’s article suggests, effort, whether physical or intellectual, is regulated unconsciously, globally, and that global “motivation” variable is, I submit, urgency.
-The ancient Chinese philosophers called it “Chi”.
+Human motivation, the urge to act, is sometimes described subjectively as having an ‘intensity’ but, programmatically, neurologically, it is, I submit, the ongoing calculation of the urgency of action that globally modulates instrumental motivation and effort.
+Obviously, many tasks involve cognitive, conscious control over effort but, upstream of that, effort, whether physical or intellectual, is regulated unconsciously, globally, and that global ‘baseline motivation’ variable is, I submit, urgency.
+The ancient Chinese philosophers called it ‘Chi’.
 Jung and Freud called it libido or psychic energy.
 Bowlby called it nonsense.

-So, how might we approach the search for the neural substrates of an urgency variable?
-Where in the brain should we expect to find the system coding for it?
+So, how might we approach the search for the neural substrates of baseline motivation?
+Where in the brain should we expect to find the system coding for an urgency variable?
 Much of the research into motivation at the biological level investigates instrumental approach/avoidance motivation.
 It is more difficult to find work that sheds light on the system coding for baseline motivation, and I’m afraid the following effort at homing in on candidate anatomy is liable to undergo revision; it represents my current understanding.
+(Like an infant learning to speak, hopefully the babbling stage will pass).

-At the most basic level, the model suggests that manipulation of extrinsic urgency may result in modulation of signalling detectable in multiple cortical regions.
-Correlating with an increase in perceived urgency, we might also expect to see an increase in activation at a functionally-central locus where there is early access to the visual datastream and where the highly-distributed nature of the proposed role of modulation at a global level is feasible.
+If the evolutionary tale is feasible, it points to a primitive structure capable of initiating and modulating action in response to crude visual and auditory signalling, thus probably implicating both the superior colliculus and the basal ganglia.
+Correlating with a state of elevated urgency, we might expect to see an increase in activation at a functionally-central locus where there is early access to the visual datastream and where the highly-distributed nature of the proposed role of modulation at a global level is feasible.
+The model also suggests that manipulation of extrinsic urgency may result in modulation of signalling detectable in multiple cortical regions.
 I suspect that such a characterisation may point to a dopaminergic system that involves the thalamus.

-The thalamus has traditionally been viewed as a “hub” or relay station.
-It has also been proposed as the mediator of “temporal coherence” (Llinás, Ribary, Contreras and Pedroarena, 1998) thus providing a plausible basis for coherent consciousness, but it seems not unreasonable to speculate that part of its role may be that of a controller, a global regulator of motivation, awareness and attention.
-The hypothesised processing of urgency requires a system capable of evaluating a datastream of perception against a measurement of time at short scales.
+The thalamus has traditionally been viewed as a ‘hub’ or relay station.
+It has also been proposed as the mediator of ‘temporal coherence‘ (Llinás, Ribary, Contreras and Pedroarena, 1998) thus providing a plausible basis for coherent consciousness, but it seems not unreasonable to speculate that part of its role may be that of regulation of baseline motivation.
+The hypothesised processing of urgency requires a system capable of ongoing evaluation of a datastream of perception against a measurement of time at short scales.
 The thalamus is anatomically and functionally well-placed to process both perception and time: the oscillatory activity of thalamocortical neurons provide a plausible mechanism for short-scale time measurement, and of course, both the visual and auditory datastreams are routed through the thalamus.
-Interestingly, the one system that does not seem to pass through the “hub” is the olfactory system, and if you recall my just-so story of the evolution of the variable, it is only the visual and auditory data streams that can carry the information necessary to facilitate encoding of temporal imminence; the olfactory signal synapses instead on the olfactory bulb and goes straight to the amygdala, hippocampus and hypothalamus where it can trigger the more primitive spatial-proximity-based fear response.
+Interestingly, the one system that does not seem to pass through the ‘hub’ is the olfactory system, and if you recall my just-so story of the evolution of the variable, it is only the visual and auditory data streams that can carry the information necessary to facilitate encoding of temporal imminence.
+The olfactory signal synapses instead on the olfactory bulb and goes straight to the amygdala, hippocampus and hypothalamus where it can trigger the more primitive spatial-proximity-based threat response.

 the conflict of active and passive urgency in the normal personality